xplosionmind/tommi.space/content/jam/public/Server setup.md

 ## General knowledge

-Resources, apps, tutorials and several knowledge sources are mentioned in the [[Nebuchadnezzar]] page.
+Resources, apps, tutorials and several knowledge sources are mentioned in the [Nebuchadnezzar](Nebuchadnezzar.md) page.

 ## Docker

-Please refer to [[Docker]] to see how I re-deployed everything on my server through [Docker](https://docker.com 'Docker').
+Please refer to [Docker](https://docker.com 'Docker') for the documentation specifically related to the software.

 ## Good practices